 Before sending information to the GDSN, it is important to nail the quality of the product data internally.
 No one from the GS1 team knows your product better than you.
 Learn how to create great product descriptions and product images for ecommerce.
 Do not forget to check out our blog to see more valuable resources that continue to assist brands and retailers with the product content processes.
 Though adapting 1000+ product items to the GS1 standards manually is a total waste of time and potential of a company.
 Plus, the issue with proper data delivery across the sales partners is not a rare challenge.
 Every retailer has its own product content requirements and just subscribing to one of the GS1 data pools is not enough.
 Automating ones undoubtedly speeds up the sales, ensures the data quality is complying with the modern market demands and is being delivered in the right manner to each retailer.
 With Gepard Product Content Delivery brands can set a GS1 connection easier and efficiently get the data delivered across any number of sales partners while complying with GS1 requirements.

-What kind of challenges (maybe in terms of sending data or setting integrations between data pools and GS1 Registry) have you noticed so far?
+We asked GS1 US and GS1 France to share their expertise on a question: What kind of challenges (maybe in terms of sending data or setting integrations between data pools and GS1 Registry) have they noticed so far?

 “The benefit in terms of product information management will be even greater for suppliers and retailers who have multiple trading partners.
 In the case of non-GDSN management, they are forced to maintain tasks and heaps of proprietary Excel files which is complicated to manage especially on the supplier side.
 The biggest challenge will be the mapping of proprietary data to GS1 data.
 But, in most cases, this remains the responsibility of the data pools.
 The suppliers/retailers want to have a very simple solution that will replace a lot of excel spreadsheets used for each client.”, Nordine Eddaoudi, GS1 France